Tay0710/Design_S1_006/Drone Firmware/Flight Controller Firmware/README.md

 1. Using an ST-Link, connect SWDIO, SWDCLK, VDD and GND on the flight controller PCB to a PC running STM32CubeProgrammer.
 1. Select 'ST-LINK' as the flashing method.
 1. Go to the 'Erase & Programming' tab and select the file path of the FLIGHT_CONTROLLER_V1.hex file.
-1. Click 'Start Programming' to flash the firmware onto
+1. Click 'Start Programming' to flash the firmware onto the flight controller PCB.

+Note: the LED on the flight controller PCB will start to flash, indicating that the firmware has been uploaded correctly.